 The community outreach department strives to engage and inspire members of the local and global community to pursue STEM careers and to experience FIRST.
-Students interact personally with children, teachers, and professionals at over 50 outreach events each year, sharing the message that FIRST is about much more than building robots.
+Students interact personally with children, teachers, and professionals at many outreach events each year, sharing the message that FIRST is about much more than building robots.

 - East Cobb Rotary Dog Days Run